Documentation

 This method may behave differently with PyPy.

 PyPy does not run the destructor of an object immediately after it becomes unreachable.
-Hence, prematurely-deleted iterators will keep a sorted dictionary locked.
+Hence, iterators deleted prematurely will keep a sorted dictionary locked.

 import gc